LURMORENO/EASIER_CORPUS/README.md

 Please, if you use our corpus, remember to cite this paper:

-Rodrigo Alarcón, Lourdes Moreno, Paloma Martínez.
-(2023).
-EASIER corpus: A lexical simplification resource for people with cognitive impairments.
-PLOS ONE.
-18, (4), 1-23.
-Public Library of Science.
-2023, Abril.
-10.1371/journal.pone.0283622.
-[Q2].
+Alarcon R, Moreno L, Martínez P (2023) EASIER corpus: A lexical simplification resource for people with cognitive impairments.
+PLOS ONE 18(4): e0283622. https://doi.org/10.1371/journal.pone.0283622

 # DIFUSSION RIGHTS:
 This corpus is under CC BY-NC-ND 4.0, https://creativecommons.org/licenses/by-nc-nd/4.0/ license.